alphagov/pay-ci/ci/docker/node-runner/README.md

 This Docker container is used to run [JS scripts](https://github.com/alphagov/pay-ci/tree/master/ci/scripts) within tasks on Concourse CI.

-Note there are 2 Dockerfiles in this repository for now, one is for node12 and one for node16.
-The symbolic link of Dockerfile to Dockerfile.node12 ensures node12 is still the default.
+Note there is only one Dockerfile in this repository for node16 for now, however the symbolic link has been kept in this folder (defaulting to Dockerfile.node16), to prepare for future node updates.

 You can build the node16 version by providing the `--file` flag to docker build: